madmann91/bvh/README.md

    the quality/speed ratio.
 Additionally, the integer type used to compute Morton codes can also be changed when more precision is required.

-Those algorithms only requires a bounding box and center for each primitive.
+Those algorithms only require a bounding box and center for each primitive.

 ### Optimization Algorithms